icebreakerone/ib1-technical-docs/docs/metadata.md

 **NOTE**: The examples below use the [Turtle](https://www.w3.org/TR/turtle/) format for compactness and increased readability.
 Data providers may present this information in Turtle, RDF/XML, JSON-LD or N3 formats.

-Dataset are represented as Dataset DCAT objects with one or more Distri
+Dataset are represented as Dataset DCAT objects with one or more Distributions.
+If the data measures the same thing over periods of time, then these must be linked together with a Data Series object.

+Data Services are represented as Data Service DC

 The overall structure of the metadata file is a list of objects, each of which has the following structure: